ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 {!RFC6454}} MUST be provided within the request.

-Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
-If it does not, it SHOULD reply with status code 404 (Section 6.5.4,{{!RFC7231}}).
-If it does, it MAY accept the session by replying with status code 200.
-The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.
+Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server checks if the identified resource supports WebTransport sessions.
+If the resource does not, it SHOULD reply with status code 404 ({{Section 6.5.4 of !RFC7231}}).
+To accept a WebTransport session the server replies with 2xx status code.
+Before accepting a session, a server MUST ensure that it authorizes use of the session by the site identified in the `Origin` header.

 From the client's perspective, a WebTransport session is established when the client receives a 200 response.
 From the server's perspective, a session is